delingren/hp-iq804/README.md

 I found a module on aliexpress that takes DC input and outputs PD.

 ### Power switch
 The original power switch on this machine is a pushbutton that shorts a pin to the ground on the motherboard to turn on the machine.
-I am connecting the wires to this [electronic switch](https://www.pololu.com/product/2812)
+I am hooking it up with this [electronic switch](https://www.pololu.com/product/2812).

 ### Indicator LEDs
 The switch assembly also has a couple of LEDs, one yellow and one green.
-I suppose they indicate standby and on states.
+I suppose they are for standby and on states.
 I was going to reuse the LEDs.
-However, their anodes are hard wired to the ground and it wouldn't work with the electronic switch, which needs two standalone wires for the pushbutton.
+However, their anodes are hard wired to the ground and it wouldn't work with the electronic switch, which needs two standalone wires, instead of ground, for the pushbutton.
 So I desoldered the LEDs and hot glued my own SMD LED on the board and soldered its leads to the connector.
 All in all, this module has 4 outgoing wires: 2 for the pushbutton and 2 for the LED.
 The LED is driven by the switched 19V DC with a 470 Ohm resistor.
 TODO: 5V DC with a ~60 Ohm resistor.

-## System fan
-Use a solid state relay or a MOSFET to control the fan.
-The relay is controlled by the EN pin of the inverter.

-## USB 2.0 Hub
-Here are all the USB ports I need
-* Pi Pico (for the microphones)
-* Webcam
-* CD card reader and 2 open ports
-* 3 open ports (originally on the motherboard)
-* Touch screen

-So, the tally is 9.
-I ordered a 7 port hub circuit from aliexpress.
-It has its own 5V DC power.
-I am also going to connect another 4-port USB hub to it.
-The second USB hub will be physically installed at the location of the motherboard, expsing 3 ports to the outside through the cutout of the panel.